-A course of lectures rapidly reviewing the literature of the Middle Ages, and studying more especially the literature of the 17th, 18th and 19th centuries, by Professor Bonnotte.
+A course of lectures rapidly reviewing the literature of the Middle Ages, and studying more especially the literature of the seventeenth, eighteenth and nineteenth centuries, by Professor Bonnotte.

 Scientific and Historical Seniors, once a week, second term.

 Department of German.